jeckman/wpbook/README.txt

 == Changelog ==

+= 2.6 =
+ * New logic which tries to use the stored access_token first.
+If a stored access token is found and has an expiration of less than 2 hrs, exchange it for a long-term token.
+If no stored token is found, get a new one and then try to exchange that one for a long term token.
+This feature relies on @file_get_contents because the PHP SDK from Facebook does not seem to allow this oauth token exchange call.
+ * Make the admin url no longer hard coded.

 = 2.5.4 =
  * Fixed typo in wpbook_cron.php that would throw warnings in debug.log
  * Tightened handling of $wpbook_message post_meta - should now not save if